3dlg-hcvc/ANCSH-pytorch/README.md

 ## Additional-Repo

 - OPD: In this paper, we reimplement ANCSH using PyTorch for a comparison.
-For details, check the [OPD](https://github.com/3dlg-hcvc/OPD) repo.
+For details, check the [OPD](https://3dlg-hcvc.github.io/OPD/) website.

 ## Setup
 The implementation has been tested on Ubuntu 20.04, with PyTorch 1.7.1, CUDA 11 and CUDNN 8.0.3.